cdl-geneseo/command-line/sections/07-creating-files-and-folders.md

 1. Type `pwd` to see where on your computer you are located.
 If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the [lesson on navigation](https://curriculum.dhinstitutes.org/workshops/command-line/lessons/?page=6).
 2. Type `mkdir name-of-your-subfolder` to create a subfolder.
 3. Type `cd name-of-your-folder` to navigate to that folder.
-4. Type `challenge.txt` to create a new text file.
+4. Type `touch challenge.txt` to create a new text file.
 5. Type `ls` to check whether you created the file correctly.

 ## Evaluation